UTFOIL/Vectorization-Public/README.md

 %                                         unity.
 Default: 1
 %
 %
-%%   -  -  -  -  -  -  -  -  -  -  -  -  -  -  -  -   Edges   -  -  -  -  -  -  -  -  -  -  -  -  -
+% %%   -  -  -  -  -  -  -  -  -  -  -  -  -  -  -  -   Edges   -  -  -  -  -  -  -  -  -  -  -  -  -
-% ---------------- NAME ----------------  ------------------------- VALUE -------------------------
+% % ---------------- NAME ----------------  ------------------------- VALUE -------------------------
-%
+% %
-% 'max_edge_length_per_origin_radius'     Real, positive scalar specifying the maximum length of an
+% % 'max_edge_length_per_origin_radius'     Real, positive scalar specifying the maximum length of an
-%                                         edge trace per the radius of the seed vertex.
+% %                                         edge trace per the radius of the seed vertex.
 Default: 30
-%
+% %
-% 'number_of_edges_per_vertex'            Real, positive integer specifying the maximum number of
+% % 'number_of_edges_per_vertex'            Real, positive integer specifying the maximum number of
-%                                         edge traces per seed vertex.
+% %                                         edge traces per seed vertex.
 Default: 4
-%
+% %
-%%  -  -  -  -  -  -  -  -  -  -  -  -  -  -  -  -   Network -  -  -  -  -  -  -  -  -  -  -  -  -
+% %%  -  -  -  -  -  -  -  -  -  -  -  -  -  -  -  -   Network -  -  -  -  -  -  -  -  -  -  -  -  -
-% ---------------- NAME ----------------  ------------------------- VALUE -------------------------
+% % ---------------- NAME ----------------  ------------------------- VALUE -------------------------
-%
+% %
-% 'sigma_strand_smoothing'                Real, non-negative integer specifying the standard
+% % 'sigma_strand_smoothing'                Real, non-negative integer specifying the standard
-%                                         deviation of the Gaussian smoothing kernel per the radius
+% %                                         deviation of the Gaussian smoothing kernel per the radius
-%                                         of the strand at every position along the strand vector.
+% %                                         of the strand at every position along the strand vector.
-%                                         Default: 1
+% %                                         Default: 1
-%
+% %
 %% ------------------------------------------- Methods --------------------------------------------
 %
 % Vectorization is accomplished in four steps:  (1) energy image formation, (2) vertex extraction,
 % (3) edge extraction, and (4) network extraction.
-The raw output is a superposition
+The raw output is a superposition of possible
-% of possible models until it is segmented in some way.
-The objects are assigned a contrast metric
+% models until it is segmented in some way.
+The vertex and edge objects are assigned a contrast
-% based on the values from the energy image, and thresholding them on this value provides direct
+% metric based on the values from the energy-filtered image, and thresholding them on this value
-% control over the sensitivity and specificity of the vectorization.
-Alternatively, the graphical
+% provides direct control over the sensitivity and specificity of the vectorization.
+Alternatively,
+% the graphical curation interfaces (one for the edges, and one for the vertices) provides a
-% curation interface provides a platform for manual segmentation such as local threshold selection
+% platform for manual segmentation such as local threshold selection or point-and-click object
-% or point-and-click object selection.
+% selection.
 %
 % 1: Energy Image Formation
-%     Multi-scale (at many pre-defined sizes) gradient and curvature information from the original
-%     3D image is combined to form a 4-dimensional, multi-scale, centerline-enhanced, image, known
-%     as the energy image.
-Ideally, the voxels with the lowest energy value the energy image will
-%     be the most likely to be centerline voxels for vessels in the pre-defined size range.
-This
-%     can be visually verified by inspecting the energy*.tif visual output in the visual output
+%     The input image is linearly (matched-)filtered at many scales to extract curvature (and
+%     gradient) information.
+The Hessian matrix is diagonalized to extract principle curvatures at
+%     all voxels (and scales) where the Laplacian is negative (local bright spot in original image).
+%     The energy function is an objective function to select for large negative principle curvatures
+%     while each curvature is seperately weighted by a symmetry factor using the gradient.
+The 4D
+%     multi-scale energy image is projected across the scale coordinate using a minimum projection
-%     directory.
-The energy image should be very negative right at the vessel centerlines and close
+%     to select the most probable scale.
+The result is an enhancement of the vessel centerlines
-%     to zero or positive elsewhere.
-The value of the size image at a given voxel shows the index
-%     of the pre-defined sizes that is most likely assuming a vessel is centered at that voxel.
+%     while simultaneously selecting the scale coordinate (index into the size range LUT input).
 %
 % 2: Vertex Extraction
 %     Vertices are extracted as local minima in the 4D energy image (with associated x, y, z,
 %     radius, and energy value).
-This method was inspired by the first part of the SIFT algorithm
+(This part of the method was inspired by the first part of the SIFT
-%     (David Lowe, International Journal of Computer Vision, 2004)).
-Ideally, local minima of the
+%     algorithm (David Lowe, International Journal of Computer Vision, 2004)).
+The vertex objects
-%     energy image correspond to voxels that are locally the most likely to be along a vessel
-%     centerline.
-The size coordinate is also required to be at a local energy minimum.
-In theory,
+%     are points of high contrast and symmetry (bright spots or bifurcations) along the vessel
+%     segments.
+The labeling is sufficiently dense if there is at least one vertex per strand (see
+%     network section for strand definition).
+The vertices are ordered by the energy values to rank
-%     the vertices are ordered from most to least likely to exist by the energy values at their
+%     them from most likely to least likely (based on the energy filter model; without knowledge of
-%     locations.
+%     a ground truth).
 %
 % 3: Edge Extraction
-%     Edges are extracted as voxel to voxel random walks through the (min. projected to 3D) energy
+%     Edges are extracted as voxel walks through the (3D) energy image.
+Therefore edges are
-%     image.
-Therefore edges are lists of spherical objects like vertices.
-Edge trajectories seek
-%     lower energy values and are forced to connect exactly two vertices.
-The trajectories between
+%     1-Dimensional objects such as a list or a trace, where each location along the trace is a
+%     spherical object with an energy value (like a vertex).
+Each edge walk starts at a vertex and
+%     seeks the lowest energy values under the constraint that it must move away from its origin.
-%     vertices are in theory ordered from most to least likely to exist by their mean energy values.
+%     The trajectories between vertices are ordered by their maximum energy value attained, in order
+%     to give an first estimate of which edges are likely to be true (based on the energy filter
+%     model; without knowledge of a ground truth) and which edges are likely to be false.
 %
 % 4: Network Extraction
-%     Strands are defined as the sequences of non-branching edges (single random color in the
-%     colored strands image).
-Strands are found by counting the number of edges in the adjacency
+%     The final network output is the minimal set of 1-Dimensional objects (strands) that connect
-%     matrix of the vertices.
-Strands are the connected components of the adjacency matrix that
+%     all of the bifurcations/endpoints according to the adjacency matrix exracted from the edges
-%     only includes vertices with two edges.
+%     and vertices.
+The strands are like the edges, but in general are longer, and composed of
+%     multiple edges (at least 1).
+(Theerefore, each strand has at each location along its trace a
+%     3-space position, radius, and an energy value).
 With the strands of the network in hand, we
 %     equivalently know where the bifurcations in the network are.
 Network information unlocks many
 %     doors.
 For instance, we can smooth the positions and sizes of the extracted vectors along
 %     their strands and approximate local blood flow fields.
 %
 %% ------------------------------------------- Outputs --------------------------------------------
-%
-% Standard network ouptut format(s): .casx .vmv
-%
-% The vectorization output is the set of 3-space locations and radii of all vessels as well as
-% their connectivity.
-This information is stored in several matlab variables in the network output
-% file in the vector directory of the batch_* directory output of the Vectorize function.
-This
-% vector information is also available in the casx file format if the user selects the
-% 'SpecialOutputs'/'casx' name/value pair input.
-Casx file format for storing vascular network
-% data designed by G. Hartung and A. Linninger, UIC, 2016-2019.
-Vmv file format is the VessMorphoVis
-% plugin to Blender due to the Blue Brain Project, described by Abdellah et al. in Bioinformatics in
-% 2020.
 %
 % TIME_STAMP = VECTORIZE( ... )
 %     returns the TIME_STAMP that was assigned to any new data or settings output